sugyoo/ExploratoryDataAnalysis-Week4/README.md

-Peer-graded Assignment: Course Project 2
-Submit by November 13, 11:59 PM PST
-Important Information
-It is especially important to submit this assignment before the deadline, November 13, 11:59 PM PST, because it must be graded by others.
-If you submit late, there may not be enough classmates around to review your work.
-This makes it difficult - and in some cases, impossible - to produce a grade.
-Submit on time to avoid these risks.
-InstructionsMy submissionDiscussions
 Instructions

 Fine particulate matter (PM2.5) is an ambient air pollutant for which there is strong evidence that it is harmful to human health.
 In the United States, the Environmental Protection Agency (EPA) is tasked with setting national ambient air quality standards for fine PM and for tracking the emissions of this pollutant into the atmosphere.
 Approximatly every 3 years, the EPA releases its database on emissions of PM2.5.
 This database is known as the National Emissions Inventory (NEI).
 You can read more information about the NEI at the EPA National Emissions Inventory web site.